mountaineerbr/shellChatGPT/README.md

 For _doc_ and _odt_ doc files, `LibreOffice` is required.
 See the [Optional Packages](#optional-packages) section.

-Also note that file path containing whitespaces must be **blackslash-escaped**.
+Also note that file paths containing white spaces must be **blackslash-escaped**.